Five Easy Steps through the 2022 Edinburgh Art Festival

 • Keynote Lecture: Dutch visual artist Jeanne van Heeswijk locates her commission for Wester Hailes in the context of her wider practice, and offers an insight into the Community Wellbeing Collective which presents its first iteration as part of the festival Commissions Programme.

-• Union Cana Walking Tours: Taking place Every Wednesday during the festival these tours will lead you along the picturesque canal exploring Edinburgh’s industrial history and the importance of the canal to the city.
+• Union Canal Walking Tours: Taking place Every Wednesday during the festival these tours will lead you along the picturesque canal exploring Edinburgh’s industrial history and the importance of the canal to the city.

 The Edinburgh Art Festival runs from 28 July to 28 August and you can browse the full programme HERE or download a PDF of the programme HERE.